kendall-s/HyPro2_py/HyPro2 Documentation.md

 #### 2. View trace and determine if peak shapes are acceptable
-This is both an automatic and use involved process.
+This is both an automatic and user involved process.
 When first loading up the dataset the user will want to inspect the analysis trace to ensure peak shapes are in specification and the peak window is fitting correctly.
+Here an interactive chart will be required so the user can pan around, zoom in and assess the shape or window fit.

 #### 3. Take medians of each peak plateau window